internetarchive/rulesengine/README.md

 ## Developing

 There are two make targets of note: `make test` runs all tests via Django's test command and then computes coverage, and `make lint` runs flake8 on the project; `make check` runs both tests and lint.
 If you add an app via `./manage.py startapp <appname>`, make sure to add that appname to the `--source` flag of the `coverage run` command in the Makefile.

+## License

+Rules engine for interacting with Wayback Machine playbacks Copyright &copy; 2018 Internet Archive

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.